Toni-SM/skrl/docs/source/api/utils/model_instantiators.rst

 ^^^^^^

 Inputs can be specified using tokens or previously defined container outputs (by container name).
-Certain operations could be specified on them, including indexing (by a range of numbers in sequences, by key in dictionaries) and slicing
+Certain operations could be specified on them, including indexing and slicing

 .. hint::